adar2378/pin_code_fields/README.md

   /// content of the [AlertDialog] while pasting the code.
 Default to ["Do you want to paste this code "] final String dialogContent;

+   /// Affirmative action text for the [AlertDialog].
+Default to "Paste" final String affirmativeText;

+  /// Negative action text for the [AlertDialog].
+Default to "Cancel" final String negavtiveText;
 ```

 ## Contributors ✨